What Spanish Expats Need To Know About Health Insurance Abroad

 The World Health Organization ranks Spain’s public healthcare as the 7th best in the world.
 The complaints that Spanish patients have about their public system are usually minor and revolve around waiting times.
 While this is naturally frustrating, the overall standards of the system are exceptionally high.
 But this is not the case in most other countries around the world, where the differences between public and private are stark.

-A comprehensive global medical insurance package insulates expats from the adjustments which are inevitable when moving to another country.
+A comprehensive global medical health insurance package insulates expats from the adjustments which are inevitable when moving to another country.
 It ensures you have continuous coverage, even while you are waiting for public healthcare eligibility.
 It also ensures access to more private, comfortable facilities.
 Insurance companies can also help with support and translation.
 And the most comprehensive packages include services like dental care, physiotherapy, and prescription medication to ensure your healthcare is complete.

 Government Recommendations for Spanish Citizens Overseas